 - Are you making full use of the current IHT exemptions, which is an excellent way of passing on wealth free from IHT?

 - Not all exemptions are automatic.
-The introduction of the residence nil rate band has removed many estates from the IHT trap but it will not go to everyone.
-Have you reviewed your will and considered if your estate will benefit?
-Is there potential for many who could be entitled to this allowance to miss out?
+The introduction of the residence Nil Rate Band (NRB) has removed many estates from the IHT trap, but not all.
+Have you reviewed your Will and considered if your estate will benefit?
+Without proper planning, there is the potential for many who could benefit from this allowance to miss out.

-- Pension freedoms have enabled many more people to review how they use their pension funds in retirement.
-This also applies to inheritance tax planning, as deferring the withdrawal of income, withdrawing tax free cash from a personal pension and using other assets can be extremely effective from an IHT perspective
+- Pension freedoms have enabled many more people to review how they use their personal pension funds in retirement.
+They also have a role to play in IHT planning, as deferring the withdrawal of income and using other assets for income generation can be extremely effective from an IHT perspective.

 Economic factors

-- The value of your estate may have increased, especially as in recent years we have seen a resurgence in property prices as well as an extended period of growth and strong investment returns from global equity markets.
+The value of your estate may have increased, especially as in recent years we have seen a resurgence in property prices as well as extended periods of growth from global equity markets.
+This is against a background of a frozen NRB, which has remained at the same level since 2009.

 As planning takes time to be effective (particularly for larger estates) we would recommend speaking with a financial adviser as soon as possible.
-Legitimate allowances from government are there to be used, as well as suitable investment options.
+Legitimate statutory allowances and exemptions are there to be used.
 If you do not make plans for your IHT, this may result in the taxman being one of the largest beneficiaries of your estate.

 To find out more about your IHT exemptions and how you can organise your estate for your beneficiaries, book an appointment with one of our independent financial advisers.

 All figures correct a time of publication.
-The levels, bases and reliefs from taxation may be subject to future chance and their value depends on individual circumstances.
-Tax rates referred to are current for tax year 2017/18.
+The levels, bases and reliefs from taxation may be subject to future change and their value depends on individual circumstances.
+Tax rates referred to are current for tax year 2024/25.

-The Financial Conduct Authority does not regulate taxation and trust advice and also will writing.
+The Financial Conduct Authority does not regulate tax advice, estate planning, trusts or will writing.

 The value of your investments may go down as well as up and you may not get back the full amount invested.